determined-ai/determined/ds_autotuning_prototype/README.md

-# DeepSpeed Autotuning Prototype: Wrapper Scripts
+# DeepSpeed Autotuning Prototype: Core API

 The code in `/dsat` is a basic prototype of how we might implement DeepSpeed Autotuning for Core API experiments.